JustMichael-80/ILO-Analyzer/README.md

-# ChronoDyne Systems, Inc. // ILO-Analyzer-v3
+# ChronoDyne Systems, Inc. // ILO-Analyzer-v3 (WARNING - EXPERIMENTAL PROTOTYPE)

 An automated, cloud-isolated information triage engine built to identify and map Engineered Information Laundering Operations (ILOs).
 This architecture bypasses standard surface-level text classification by looking directly at the thermodynamic footprint of data propagation.